 What does it mean?

-Verizon's email systems have rejected your message because the IP address of your mail server has been blacklisted by Verizon's internal IP reputation system.
+Verizon's email systems have rejected your message because the IP address of your mail server has been blocklisted by Verizon's internal IP reputation system.
 It's likely that your mail server is blocked because of recent bad behaviour such as sending spam, or email content about which Verizon customers have complained.

 Verizon describes the error on their web page: